Hazaribagh: History

 This situation continued until the occupation of the country by the British.
-During the Muslim period, the main estates in the district were Ramgarh, Kunda, Chai and Kharagdiha.
-Subsequent to the Kol uprising in 1831 that, however, did not seriously affect Hazaribagh, the administrative structure of the territory was changed.
-The parganas of Ramgarh, Kharagdiha, Kendi and Kunda became parts of the South-West Frontier Agency and were formed into a division named Hazaribagh as the administrative headquarters.
-In 1854 the designation of South-West Frontier Agency was changed to Chota Nagpur Division, composed of five districts - Hazaribagh, Ranchi, Palamau, Manbhum, and Singhbhum.
-The division was administered as a Non-regulation province under a Commissioner reporting to the Lieutenant Governor of Bengal.
-In 1855-56 there was the great uprising of the Santhals against the British but was brutally suppressed.
-During British rule, one had to go by train to Giridih and then travel in a vehicle called push-push to Hazaribagh.
-It was pushed and pulled by human force over hilly tracts.
-It was an exciting journey across rivers and through dense forests infested with bandits and wild animals.
+During the Muslim period, the main estates in the district were Ramgarh, Kunda, Chai, and Kharagdiha.
+Following the Kol uprising in 1831 – which however did not seriously affect Hazaribagh – the administrative structure of the territory was changed.
+The parganas of Ramgarh, Kharagdiha, Kendi, and Kunda became parts of the South-West Frontier Agency and were formed into a division named Hazaribagh as the administrative headquarters.
+In 1854 the designation of South-West Frontier Agency was changed to Chota Nagpur Division, composed of five districts: Hazaribagh, Ranchi, Palamau, Manbhum, and Singhbhum.
+The division was administered as a non-regulation province under a commissioner reporting to the Lieutenant Governor of Bengal.
+In 1855–56 the Santhals rose up against the British, but were brutally suppressed.

+During this era of British rule, Hazaribagh was accessed first by train to Giridih and then by 'push-push', a vehicle that was pushed and pulled by human force over hilly tracts, across rivers, and through dense forests containing bandits and wild animals.
 Rabindranath Tagore travelled in a push-push along the route in 1885.
 He recorded the experience in an essay, "Chotanagpur families".
-When the Grand Chord railway line was opened in 1906, Hazaribagh Road railway station became the link with the town.
+When the Grand Chord railway line was opened in 1906, Hazaribagh Road railway station became the link to the town.
 For many years, Lal Motor Company operated the rail-cum-bus service between Hazaribagh town and Hazaribagh Road railway station.

-In 1912, a new province of Bihar and Orissa was split from Bengal Province.
+In 1912, the new province of Bihar and Orissa split from Bengal Province.
 In 1936, the province was split into separate provinces of Bihar and Orissa, with the Chota Nagpur Division being a part of Bihar.
 Bihar's boundaries remained mostly unchanged after Indian Independence in 1947.
 Giridih district was created in 1972 by carving some parts of Hazaribagh district.
-After the 1991 census, the district of Hazaribagh was divided into three separate districts, Hazaribagh, Chatra and Koderma.
+After the 1991 census, the district of Hazaribagh was divided into three separate districts: Hazaribagh, Chatra, and Koderma.
 The two sub-divisions Chatra and Koderma were upgraded to the status of independent districts.
 In 2000, Jharkhand was separated from Bihar to become India's 28th state.
 In 2007, Ramgarh was separated and made into the 24th district of Jharkhand.